-Temecula, California is a gorgeous, must-visit spot north of San Diego.
-This is a wine-making country — there are more than 40 local wineries — but there are plenty of things to do here beyond touring the wineries and going to tastings.
-There are fun things to do in Temecula with kids plus plenty of Temecula attractions designed for adventurers, outdoorsy types, art lovers, shopaholics, and history buffs.
+Temecula, California, is a gorgeous, must-visit spot north of San Diego.
+This is a wine-making country — there are more than 40 local wineries — but there are plenty of things to do here beyond touring the wineries and going to wine tastings.
+There are fun things to do in Temecula with kids, plus plenty of Temecula attractions designed for adventurers, outdoorsy types, art lovers, shopaholics, and history buffs.

 Fun Things to Do in Temecula

 The largest resort-casino on the West Coast — Pechanga Resort & Casino — is right here in Temecula.
 Go to find everything you love about the top Las Vegas properties but without the crowds, high prices and sensory overload.